Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Quasiperiodicity in the dynamics of the Bloch vector

 Let us consider an arbitrary Hamiltonian $H(q_{1},q_{2},p_{1},p_{2},t)$, whose number of degrees of freedom is equal to two.
 Because the system evolves according to this Hamiltonian, the trajectory that the system follows is described with Hamilton's equations,

 The phase space of the system is four-dimensional and its co-ordinate system is given by $(q_{1}, q_{2}, p_{1}, p_{2})$.
 Then, we remember the Poincar{\`e}-Cartan integral invariant and Liouville's theorem, which are fundamental results in the field of the analytical mechanics \cite{Goldstein2002,Arnold2006,Jordan2004}.
-They guarantee that the density of the system points in an infinitesimal volume element is preserved while they are traveling with time according to the canonical equations of motion.
+They guarantee that the density of the system points in an infinitesimal volume element is preserved while they are travelling with time according to the canonical equations of motion.
 In other words, the volume of a region of the phase space is invariant under evolution with Hamilton's equations of the motion in time.
-Thus, for example, $dq_{1}\wedge dp_{1}$, $dq_{2}\wedge dp_{2}$ and $(dq_{1}\wedge dp_{1})\wedge(dq_{2}\wedge dp_{2})$ are preserved along the trajectories in the four-dimensional phase space.

 Now, we assume that the motion of the system is bounded in the four-dimensional phase space.
 Furthermore, we suppose the Hamiltonian system to be integrable.
 Thus, the system has two functions $I_{i}(\{q_{j}\},\{p_{j}\})$ for $i=1,2$, which are in involution and independent.
 Moreover, these functions are time-independent and preserved.
 Hence, they satisfy the following commutation relations: